Vinfall/MalayaWSL/README.md

 ## Name

 From [a post on Manjaro Linux Forum](https://forum.manjaro.org/t/origin-of-the-name-manjaro/110428), I learn that the name *Manjaro* derives from Mount Kilimanjaro.
-And from [this post on Manjaro Linux Forum](https://forum.manjaro.org/t/bad-use-of-manjaro-name-by-a-project/110695) and https://github.com/sirredbeard/Awesome-WSL/pull/77, it seems that someone does not like the name so the original author deleted its repo.
+And from [this post on Manjaro Linux Forum](https://forum.manjaro.org/t/bad-use-of-manjaro-name-by-a-project/110695) and https://github.com/sirredbeard/Awesome-WSL/pull/77, it seems that someone does not like the name ~~so the original author deleted its repo~~, it's back at [sileshn/ManjaroWSL2](https://github.com/sileshn/ManjaroWSL2) with permission granted from Manjaro team.

 The word *Malaya* derives from Mount Himalaya.
 In Sanskrit `himá` means 'snow, frost', which may reminds you of a novel written by Ernest Hemingway named *The Snow of Kilimanjaro*, hence the name.